Location Turf St, Burnley BB11 3BP

 • Reagentless

-Amperometric cells and most polarographic probes only respond to hypochlorous acid, (HOCl).
-HOCl dissociates into hypochlorite (OCl) in a pH dependent manner.
+Amperometric sensors and most polarographic probes only respond to hypochlorous acid, (HOCl).
+HOCl dissociates into hypochlorite (OCl)pH dependently.
 This is why most chlorine monitors need acid buffers in most applications.
 The typical pH of water measured on a water treatment works may range from 7 to 9.2.
 Chemical buffering reduces the pH to between 5 and 6 and ensures that the majority of the residual chlorine is present as HOCl (see graph below).

 Subscribe to receive technical and applications information in the following categories: